bora-finance/bora/spec.md

 #### - vBORA minted through staking
 #### - Can it be burnt?

+Parameterised by the staking validator.
+Can only be minted/burnt through a transaction from said validator

 ### sBORA
 #### - sBORA minted through KYC completion, Protocal engagement (CA)
 #### - sBORA burnt through loan defaults

+Parameterised by the Funding validator.
+Can only be minted/burnt through a transaction from said validator

 ---------------------------
 # Validators